alexandra-frca/QCBS/README.md

 # Quantum Computing & Bayesian Statistics

-This repository contains materials from an extracurricular semester project at the University of Texas at Austin in 2026 exploring how quantum algorithms and Bayesian methods can serve one another.
-The project included weekly discussion sessions and hands-on exercises.
+This repository contains materials from an extracurricular semester project at the University of Texas at Austin in 2026.
+It was organized in the scope of the [DiRP](https://stat.utexas.edu/academics/directed-reading-program) initiative, with the goal of introducing students to research.

+The project explored quantum algorithms, Bayesian methods, and how they can serve one another.
+It involved weekly meetings with a focus on hands-on exercises, discussion, and analysis of scientific papers.
+Optional advanced assignments were offered for those interested in exploring the topics beyond the core sessions.

 ## Participants
 18 undergraduates and 2 high school students took part in the project.

-Optional advanced assignments were also offered.

 ## Student Contributions
 The following students independently contributed working solutions to the advanced assignments: